Faculty & Staff at TUC

 Aging/Gerontology, Genetics, Biochem, Molec and Cell Biology, Pathophys, Clinical research, and related areas.

 Fundamentals of Osteopathic Medicine (Medical Biochemistry and Genetics, Molecular Biology, Neoplasia, Serum Protein/Anemia/Blood Biochem)

 Integrated Systems: GI (GI Biochem and Nutrition)

 Integrated Systems: CVRR (Course Director) (Lipoprotein metab and COAR-Cardio/Osteopathic/Anatomy/Reno-Resp)

 Medical Biochemistry (Course Director)

-Intro to Research and Research Internship (Aging, memory impairment and dementia)
+Intro to Research and Research Internship (Aging and dementia)

 Clinical Research Basics (Course director)